For people who live with intention and love to have fun

 Program Manager & Community Connector

-I grew up in Miami, surrounded by a rich mix of cultures, resilience, and community–values that shaped my understanding of perseverance, adaptability, and belonging as a proud Cuban-American.
-I saw firsthand what my family sacrificed to build a life in this country, and it deeply influenced how I approach life, connection, and opportunity.
+I grew up in Miami, surrounded by a rich mix of cultures and community-values that shaped my understanding of life as a proud Cuban-American.

-When I joined Third Nature (formerly Startup Island) on a retreat in Costa Rica in 2019, I knew I had found something special.
-A space where people showed up fully, supported each other, and prioritized real connection.
-I instantly wanted to get more involved–not just as a participant but as someone who could help bring these experiences to life.
-I believed in the mission: to create spaces where people can step away from daily life, reconnect with themselves, others, and nature, and return with more clarity, confidence, and direction.
+When I joined Third Nature on a retreat in Costa Rica in 2019, I knew I had found something special.
+A space where people showed up fully and prioritized real connection.
+I believed in the mission and wanted to get more involved as someone who could help bring these experiences to life.

-For the past five years, I’ve had the privilege of being part of Summer Camp, ensuring everything runs smoothly behind the scenes.
-I’ve always thrived in the background, making sure every detail is in place.
-But what I didn’t expect was how much this community would see me, recognize my efforts, and reflect back the care and thought I put into every experience.
+For the past seven years, I’ve ensured everything runs smoothly behind the scenes at camp.
+I’ve always thrived in the background – but what I didn’t expect was how much this community would see me, and reflect back the care I put into every experience.

 Every year, I leave camp feeling more: